cmdraghici/AusWeatherDashboard/README.md

 ## Objective <a name="objective"></a>

-The main goal of this project is to develope a data dashboard of different variables related with Australian weather.
+The main goal of this project is to develop a data dashboard of different variables related with Australian weather.